Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Introduction

-In case \ref{erc_it} or \ref{umerc_it} holds, it follows from \cite{McDuff} and \cite[Theorem A]{Wendl} that $\omega$ may be chosen so that $(X,\omega)$ is obtained by blowing up $\mathbb{CP}^2$ with the Fubini-Study form or a symplectic sphere bundle over a surface.
+In case \ref{erc_it} or \ref{umerc_it} holds, it then follows from \cite{McDuff} and \cite[Theorem A]{Wendl} that $\omega$ may be chosen so that $(X,\omega)$ is obtained by blowing up $\mathbb{CP}^2$ with the Fubini-Study form or a symplectic sphere bundle over a surface.
 We note that the curves $C$ in Theorem \ref{Curves2Symp_thm} are not assumed to be immersed or irreducible.
 Neither are they assumed to lie in smooth families or to intersect transversely.
-The sharpness of Theorem \ref{Curves2Symp_thm} is discussed further in Section \ref{remarks_sec}.\\
+The sharpness of Theorem \ref{Curves2Symp_thm} is discussed in Section \ref{remarks_sec}.\\

 Theorem \ref{Curves2Symp_thm} is a consequence of the simple geometric principle of \textit{positivity of intersections}.
-Classically, this states that two closed pseudoholomorphic curves which intersect either coincide on an irreducible component or have positive intersection number.
-We extend this theorem to include the case of a pseudoholomorphic curve intersecting a \textit{complex cycle} in an almost complex 4-manifold.
-Complex cycles, which were introduced in \cite{Sullivan} and are recalled in Section \ref{prelim_sec} of the present paper, are a generalization of pseudoholomorphic curves.
-They are studied in a similar context in \cite{Cattalani}.
-Unlike pseudoholomorphic curves, they exist on any closed almost complex manifold; see Proposition \ref{taming_prp} below.
-They have the remarkable property that their geometry precisely detects when a closed almost complex manifold admits a taming symplectic structure:
+Classically, this states that two closed pseudoholomorphic curves which intersect in an almost complex 4-manifold either coincide on an irreducible component or have positive intersection number.
+We extend this principle to include the case of a pseudoholomorphic curve intersecting a complex cycle in an almost complex 4-manifold.
+Under the assumptions of Theorem~\ref{Curves2Symp_thm}, we are able to show that every nonzero complex cycle intersects some curve positively and is thus nontrivial in homology.
+Theorem~\ref{Curves2Symp_thm} then follows from Proposition~\ref{taming_prp}.\\

-\begin{prp}[{\cite[Theorem III.2]{Sullivan}}] Let $(X,J)$ be a closed almost complex manifold.
-There are nonzero complex cycles on $X$.
-If $[T] \neq 0 \in H_2(X,\R)$ for each nonzero complex cycle $T$ on $X$, then $(X,J)$ is tamed by a symplectic form. \end{prp}